melanieihuei/melanieihuei.github.io/README.md

-# I-Huei!
-Melanie!
+# I-Huei, also Melanie.

-Introduction to I-Huei Ho, see more details at the [website](https://melanieihuei.github.io/).
+This repository provides a personal website of I-Huei Ho, visit [here](https://melanieihuei.github.io/).